Pariguana

-Pariguana (meaning "near Iguana" in Greek) is an extinct genus of iguanid lizard from the Late Cretaceous of western North America.
+Pariguana (meaning "near Iguana" in Greek) is an extinct genus of iguanomorph lizard from the Late Cretaceous of western North America.
 It is known from a single type species, Pariguana lancensis, named in 2012 on the basis of a partial lower jaw from the Lance Formation in eastern Wyoming.
 This jaw bone comes from a layer dated approximately 650,000 years before the Cretaceous–Paleogene extinction event.
-Pariguana is the oldest definitive iguanid from North America, and may represent the first stage of the iguanian evolutionary radiation from Asia into North America.
+Pariguana was originally considered as the oldest definitive iguanid pleurodontan from North America, and may represent the first stage of the iguanian evolutionary radiation from Asia into North America.
+However, later phylogenic analysis suggests that it is not pleurodontan although likely to be an iguanomorph.